google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mj_saveXMLString

 Save spec to XML string, return 1 on success, 0 otherwise.
+XML saving requires that the spec first be compiled.

 .. _mj_saveXML: